J. B. Ford

-The Ford was moved to a storage dock awaiting orders to scrap the vessel.
-The scrapping of the E. M. Ford, and the attempts to save that ship in 2008, generated public interest in the old steamers.
-In 2010 the Great Lakes Steamship Society (GLSS) was formed (and soon thereafter incorporated) with the intention of acquiring and preserving items of maritime heritage on the Great Lakes, with their first goal the preservation of the J. B. Ford.
+J. B. Ford was moved to a storage dock awaiting orders to scrap the vessel.
+The scrapping of E. M. Ford, and the attempts to save that ship in 2008, generated public interest in the old steamers.
+In 2010 the Great Lakes Steamship Society (GLSS) was formed (and soon thereafter incorporated) with the intention of acquiring and preserving items of maritime heritage on the Great Lakes, with their first goal the preservation of J. B. Ford.
 The GLSS achieved 501c3 non profit status in 2011 and worked to save the vessel until July 2014.
-When the GLSS effort began in 2010, the vessel's owner, Lafarge, deferred scrapping the Ford to allow the group time to get organized and put a real effort forward to preserve the ship.
+When the GLSS effort began in 2010, the vessel's owner, Lafarge, deferred scrapping the J. B. Ford to allow the group time to get organized and put a real effort forward to preserve the ship.
 The effort failed due to increasing cost to stabilize and preserve the vessel, combined with a loss of interest in preserving it.
 As of July 2014, the GLSS was still working with the vessel's owners to recover artifacts and significant items from the vessel, particularly the forward cabins.

-The J. B. Ford was towed to the Azcon scrapyard on Friday morning, 9 October 2015.

-On the afternoon of Monday, 1 March 2021, the ship accidentally caught fire when a spark ignited wood in a cabin area while crews were dismantling it.
+J. B. Ford was towed to the Azcon scrapyard on 9 October 2015.
+On the afternoon of 1 March 2021, the ship caught fire when a spark ignited wood in a cabin area while crews were dismantling it.